Baby showers are my nemesis. I don’t think you understand…I really hate them.

 But a baby shower?
 Now you’re just talking crazy.
 I want no part of it…at all.

-Let me tell why a baby shower is the worst occasion, ever.
+Let me tell you why a baby shower is the worst occasion, ever.
 It takes normally sane women and turns them crazy.
 First, there’s the planning involved.

 Planning is kinda my thing, I love to plan events.
 I’ve dutifully thrown a baby shower and it was an amazing sangria and champagne filled soiree.
 I even coordinated everything in shades of lavender and gray.